Oct 4th, 2017

 Nonprofit adds ‘Pro Bono’ services to their National Resource Directory.

 “We must make it easy for mental health professionals to connect with those in need,” said Paul Berry, Executive Director and Co-Founder of Thero.org.
 “The Las Vegas attack is yet another one of several national crises and natural disasters we’ve already seen this year.
 It can feel overwhelming and often there isn’t an easy way to organize a response.
-Through this program we are making it easy for local mental health professionals to connect with victims.”
+Through this program we are making it easy for local mental health professionals to connect with people affected by crises.”

 The inspiration for the project came out of recent discussions with providers in Charlottesville, VA who found it difficult to mobilize a response to victims of two white supremacist rallies this past summer ending with the tragic murder of Heather Heyer and the serious injury of many local residents.
 “It has been a long and painful summer in my hometown of Charlottesville,” stated Hunter Teets, Licensed Professional Counselor.
 “Our local mental health professionals scrambled to provide services to those affected though we were hindered by difficulty getting the word out to providers and people seeking help as we all adapted to what happened.
 I’m glad the Affordable Therapy Project is available and know that it will be a great help to others in distress.”

 Of the nonprofit’s recent focus on affordable therapy, Outreach Director and Co-Founder Michael Fink said, “This project is attempting to solve one of the big barriers to finding mental health: Affordability.
 People are finding it increasingly difficult to afford quality mental health professionals.
 We want to empower and incentivize treatment providers to keep a Pro Bono spot open in their schedule.”